ArcanjoQueiroz/awesome-software-development-best-practices/README.md

 list.stream()
     .forEach(x -> {
         // TODO doing something here
-        // I don't know how many items will have in the list, it is dynamically logger.info("X-force: '{}'", x);
+        // I don't know how many items will have in the list logger.info("X-force: '{}'", x);
     });
 ```